magit/emacsql/README.md

  * Collating.
 SQLite has three built-in collation functions: BINARY (default), NOCASE, and RTRIM.
-Emacsql values never have right-hand whitepsace, so RTRIM won't be of any use.
+Emacsql values never have right-hand whitespace, so RTRIM won't be of any use.
 NOCASE is broken (ASCII-only) and there's little reason to use it.

  * Databases attachments.
 I don't expect any program using Emacsql to